chef/chef-web-docs/content/ctl_ohai.md

 ohai os
 ```

-Which would return something like
+Which would fetch the value found within Chef in `node[:os]` and return
+something like

 ```javascript
 [